Maritime workers (along with railroad workers) are one of the few exceptions to the federal workers’ compensation requirements.

 - The vessel owner.
 Poorly maintained, malfunctioning, and unseaworthy vessels that lead to offshore injuries might come down to the owner’s liability.
 It is the owner of the vessel’s legal duty to maintain it and pay for repairs as necessary.
 Lack of safety inspections, low-quality repairs, and other acts of negligence can cause injuries.

 - Product manufacturer.
 Some offshore injury accidents stem from defective and dangerous products harming workers.
 For example, a defectively designed crane might collapse and kill workers on the deck below.
 In these cases, injured parties may have product liability lawsuits against the item’s manufacturer and/or distributor.

 If you’ve been injured as part of your duties in a maritime job, call us at (251) 432-2277 today.
-We’ll schedule your personal consultation with one of our experienced job injury attorneys, who will review your case with you and get you the compensation you need and deserve.
-Long & Long is based in Mobile, Alabama and serves clients in and around the Gulf Coast.
+We’ll schedule your personal consultation with one of our experienced Alabama maritime accident lawyers, who will review your case with you and get you the compensation you need and deserve.
+The Long Brothers are based in Mobile, Alabama and serve clients in and around the Gulf Coast.